jjurach/gagent/README.md

 non-trivial parallel execution tasks to transmit commands to multiple agents and then to coalesce output for presentation.

-I want to learn how to write good Go.
+This is an exercise to learn how to write good Go.

 # What is Involved